‘We need help’: Haiti’s interim leader requests US troops

 Capador said her brother, who retired from the Colombian army in 2019 with the rank of sergeant, was hired by a private security firm with the understanding he would be providing protection for powerful individuals in Haiti.

-Uribe is under investigation for his alleged role in the murder of an unarmed civilian in 2008 that he tried to present as someone killed in combat, part of a spate of thousands of extrajudicial killings that rocked Colombia’s U.S.-trained army more than a decade ago.
+Uribe is under investigation in the alleged murder of an unarmed civilian in 2008 who was presented as someone killed in combat, one of thousands of extrajudicial killings that rocked Colombia’s U.S.-trained army more than a decade ago.

-CTU’s website lists two addresses, one of which was a gray-colored warehouse that was shuttered Friday with no sign indicating who it belonged to.
-The other was a small suite under a different company’s name in a modern office building a few blocks away.
-A receptionist at the office said Intriago stops by every few days to collect mail and hold meetings.
+CTU’s website lists two addresses, one of which is a gray-colored warehouse that was shuttered Friday with no sign indicating who it belonged to.
+The other is a small suite under a different company’s name in a modern office building a few blocks away.
+A receptionist said Intriago stops by every few days to collect mail and hold meetings.
 Intriago, who is Venezuelan, did not return phone calls and an email seeking comment.

 “We are the ones who are most interested in clarifying what happened, so that my brother’s reputation does not remain like it is,” said Capador.
 “He was a humble, hard-working man.
 He had honors and decorations.”

-Solages, 35, described himself as a “certified diplomatic agent,” an advocate for children and budding politician on a now-removed website for a charity he started in 2019 in south Florida to assist resident of his home town of Jacmel, on Haiti’s southern coast.
+Solages, 35, described himself as a “certified diplomatic agent,” an advocate for children and budding politician on a now-removed website for a charity he started in 2019 in south Florida to assist resident of his Haitian hometown of Jacmel.

 He worked briefly as a driver and bodyguard for a relief organization set up by Penn following a magnitude 7.0 earthquake that killed 300,000 Haitians and left tens of thousands homeless.
 He also lists as past employers the Canadian Embassy in Haiti.
-His Facebook page, which was also taken down following news of his arrest, features photos of armored military vehicles and a shot of himself standing in front of an American flag.
+His now-deactivated Facebook page features photos of armored military vehicles and an image of himself in front of an American flag.

 Calls to the charity and Solages’ associates went unanswered.
 However, a relative in south Florida said Solages doesn’t have any military training and doesn’t believe he was involved in the killing.

-“I feel like my son killed my brother because I love my president and I love James Solages,” Schubert Dorisme, whose wife is Solages’ aunt, told WPLG in Miami.

-Joseph refused to finger any attackers but said that Moïse had earned numerous enemies while attacking powerful oligarchs who for years profited from overly generous state contracts.
+Joseph refused to specify who was behind the attack, but said that Moïse had earned numerous enemies while attacking oligarchs who for years profited from overly generous state contracts.

-Some of those elite insiders are now the focus of investigators, with authorities asking that presidential candidate and well-known businessman Reginald Boulos and former Senate president Youri Latortue meet with prosecutors early next week for questioning.
+Some of those elite insiders are now the focus of investigators, with authorities asking that presidential candidate and businessman Reginald Boulos and former Senate President Youri Latortue meet prosecutors next week for questioning.
 No further details were provided and none of the men have been charged.

-Analysts say whoever plotted the brazen attack likely had ties to a criminal underworld that has flourished in recent years as corruption and drug trafficking have become entrenched.
-Even before Moïse’s murder, Port-au-Prince already had been on edge due to the growing power of gangs that displaced more than 14,700 people last month alone as they torched and ransacked homes in a fight over territory.
+Analysts say whoever plotted the brazen attack likely had ties to a criminal underworld that has flourished amid corruption and drug trafficking.
+The growing power of gangs displaced more than 14,700 people in Haiti last month alone as they torched and ransacked homes in a fight over territory.

+Hundreds of Haitians gathered outside the U.S. Embassy in Port-au-Prince Friday pleading for a way out of the country.
+Women carried babies and young men waved passports and ID cards as they cried out, “Refuge!” and “Help!”

+“This country has nothing to offer,” said 36-year-old Thermidor Joam.
+“If the president can be killed with his own security, I have no protection whatsoever if someone wants to kill me.”

-Prosecutors also want to interrogate members of Moïse’s security detail, including the president’s security coordinator, Jean Laguel Civil, and Dimitri Hérard, the head of the General Security Unit of the National Palace.
+Prosecutors also want to interrogate members of Moïse’s security detail, including security coordinator Jean Laguel Civil and Dimitri Hérard, the head of the General Security Unit of the National Palace.

 “If you are responsible for the president’s security, where have you been?,” Port-au-Prince prosecutor Bed-Ford Claude was quoted as telling French-language newspaper Le Nouvelliste.
 “What did you do to avoid this fate for the president?”